 My best advice to beginners of wood burning is to be patient, taking the time to learn and improve.

 Practice makes perfect, so find what works best for you and use that as your foundation, but most of all, have fun!

 Another tip is that before I start burning, I like to use a pencil to lightly outline what my project is going to look like.
 It also helps to have a measuring tape or ruler handy, to ensure that sight lines and portraits are spaced out correctly.

 Use this time to experiment, try different styles and you might discover something you really enjoy.

 What is the most satisfying part of your work?

 I love the joy I can bring to others through my artwork.
 Wood burnings make great and unique gifts, especially if they are customizable.

-Gearheart create the best branding irons in the USA and have hundreds of happy customers.
+Gearheart create the best custom branding irons in the USA and have hundreds of happy customers.
 Order your branding iron today!